-A quarterly summary of the information to document compliance with Condition D.3.2 shall be submitted using the reporting form located at the end of this permit, or its equivalent,

-The notifications and reports submitted by the Permittee require certification by a (b) "responsible official" as defined by 326 IAC 2-7-1(34).
+- A quarterly summary of the information to document compliance with Condition D.3.2 shall be submitted using the reporting form located at the end of this permit, or its equivalent, within thirty (30) days after the end of the quarter being reported. - The notifications and reports submitted by the Permittee require certification by a (b) "responsible official" as defined by 326 IAC 2-7-1(34).